Jonathan Dally

 Jonathan Dally is a former professional American football quarterback.
-A dual-threat, Dally played college football at Cal Poly and later was the co-MVP for both the 2014 and 2015 Italian bowl championship games in the Italian Football League.
-Dally also played in the Austrian Football League.
+A dual-threat, Dally played college football at Cal Poly and later was the co-MVP for both the 2014 and 2015 Italian bowl championship games in the Italian Football League (IFL).
+Dally also played in the Austrian Football League (AFL).

 Early life

 Dally played high school football at Ernest Righetti High in Santa Maria, California.
 He earned All-Pac 5 League honors as a junior and senior quarterback, while also playing defensive back for the Warriors.

 Collegiate career

 Standing 6-foot-1 and 180 pounds, Dally played his first two college seasons at Allan Hancock College in Santa Maria, before signing a National Letter of Intent in December 2006 to transfer to Cal Poly University, an FCS program in San Luis Obispo, California.
 As a sophomore, he was selected to the All-Western State Conference Team and earned AHC's Team MVP award.

 Despite playing only two seasons at Cal Poly, Dally's combined 75 passing and rushing touchdowns totaled a school career record, which would later be matched by Chris Brown.
 In a 2007 game against Weber State, Dally set a program record for touchdown passes in a game, with six, and tied the single-game record in 2008 versus Southern Utah.
 In 2008, his passer-efficiency rating of 171.6 led the country at the FCS level.
 Following the 2008 regular season, Dally was selected to the All-Great West Conference First Team and received two write-in votes for seven total points in the balloting for the Walter Payton Award.